Skip to main content

 The Northern Trust Company, 50 South La Salle Street, Chicago, IL 60603

-When a Northern Trust account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Northern Trust's Estate Settlement Services (1-888-635-5350) to access and distribute the funds.
+After a Northern Trust account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Northern Trust's Estate Settlement Services at 1-312-557-5900 with the proper legal authority documents.

 Deposit, investment & retirement accounts